IceWhaleTech/ZimaDocs/source/docs/Universal-third-party-system-installation-tutorial.md

 ![Waitting Balenaetcher Flash](/images/Installing-Ubuntu-System/install-ubuntu-system-makeing-image.png)

-## 5. Complete!
-Remove the USB drive and you're ready to go!
+## 5.Completion!
+Remove the USB drive, and you’re ready to go!

 ![Complete Create Usb Boot](/images/Installing-Ubuntu-System/install-ubuntu-system-image-complete.png)

-## Universal start-up system
+## Universal Start-up System

 After the ZimaBoard is plugged in, press the **`F11 key`** / **`Delete key`** uninterrupted .
 When we insert the U disk boot disk, it will automatically display the USB key, select the USB key and press the Enter key